byeJohn/100-days-of-code/log.md

 - Learn Accessibility by Building a Quiz.
 (59% → 100%)
 - Started Pokémon JavaScript Game (HTML Canvas) project.
+- Started to provide updates to the (Log)[log.md] with the day's progress.
 - Still working on #Flutter application.

 ### Thoughts

-- Insert text here
+- Nothing yet...
--
+- Nothing yet...

 ### Link(s) to work